SkafteNicki/dtu_mlops/s9_scalable_applications/data_loading.md

 1. Download the dataset and extract it to a folder.
 It does not matter if you choose the non-aligned or aligned version of the dataset.

 2. We provide the `lfw_dataset.py` file where we have started the process of defining a data class.
-Fill out the `__init__`, `__len__` and `__getitem__`.
+Fill out `__init__`, `__len__` and `__getitem__`.
 Note that `__getitem__` expects that you return a single `img` which should be a `torch.Tensor`.
 Loading should be done using [PIL Image](https://pillow.readthedocs.io/en/stable/), as `PIL` images are the default input format for [torchvision](https://pytorch.org/vision/stable/transforms.html) for transforms (for data augmentation).

-3. Make sure that the script runs without any additional arguments
+3. Make sure that the script runs without any additional arguments.

     ```bash
     python lfw_dataset.py